1inch/limit-order-protocol/README.md

 ### Limit Order

-The key features of the protocol are **extreme flexibility** and **high gas efficiency**, which is achieved with the following features
+The key features of the protocol are **extreme flexibility** and **high gas efficiency**, which are achieved with the following features

 **Basic features**